mIRC-Scripters/mirckb/docs/source/commands/did.rst

 Example
 -------

-You can check the :doc:`dialog components </advanced/dialog-components>` page for examples of /did per control
+You can check the dialog components page for examples of /did per control

 Compatibility
 -------------

-Added: mIRC v5.5 (19 Feb 1999)
+.. compatibility:: 5.5

 See also
 --------